Simple and Very Healthy Food. Nuts.

 Pecans

-Pecans are extremely nutritious and 100 grams of these nuts contain about 700 calories.
-The amount of unsaturated fatty acids, important in the case of heart disease and circulatory system, is more than 70 percent and it is necessary to mention carbohydrates as food for the nervous system.
+The pecan tree is native to the southern states of the United States and can also be found in Australia and Mexico.
+Did you know that the pecan tree is even the official state tree of Texas?
+Its fruit, the pecan, is especially popular for its subtle, nutty-sweet flavor.
+Pecans are highly nutritious, and 100 grams of these nuts contain about 700 calories.
+The amount of unsaturated fatty acids, essential in the case of heart disease and the circulatory system, is more than 70 percent, and it is necessary to mention carbohydrates as food for the nervous system.
 The recommended daily intake of pecans is approximately 1 ounce or 28 grams (15 to 20 pecan halves).
 One ounce / 28 grams of roasted pecans has 201 calories, 21 grams of fat, 3 grams of protein, and 4 grams of carbohydrates.

 Cashews

-There are many more types of nuts, but these are some of the most popular and I love to eat them all.
-Don't be afraid to explore all of them and if you want to live longer, eat nuts.
+There are many more types of nuts, but these are some of the most popular, and I love to eat them all.
+Don't be afraid to explore all of them; if you want to live longer, eat nuts.
+It's easier to grab and open a bag of chips, but the next time you sit in front of the TV to watch a movie, remember how healthy nuts are.

 What is the Healthiest Way to Eat Nuts?

-The best way to eat nuts is to eat them whole.
-That means no added salt or sugar.
-They are high in calories, so eat them in moderation in a 1 oz or 28-gram serving.
-Look carefully at food nutrition labels to know how they are prepared and how many nutrients they contain.
+The best way to eat nuts is whole, with no added salt or sugar.
+They are high in calories, so consume them in moderation, in a 1-oz or 28-gram serving.
+Look carefully at food nutrition labels to learn how nuts are prepared and how many nutrients they contain.
+If you are curious and want to explore other preparation methods, check out this article on How to Toast Nuts.

 Pay attention to the warnings about nuts!